 Oxygen is essential for ATP generation through oxidative phosphorylation, and therefore must be reliably delivered to all metabolically active cells in the body.
 In the setting of hypoxia or low blood oxygen levels, irreversible tissue damage can rapidly occur.
-Hypoxia can be the result of an impaired oxygen-carrying capacity of the blood (e.g., anemia), impaired unloading of oxygen from hemoglobin in target tissues (e.g., carbon monoxide toxicity), or from a restriction of blood supply.
-Blood normally becomes saturated with oxygen after passing through the lungs, which have a vast surface area and a thin epithelial layer that allows for the rapid diffusion of gasses between blood and the environment.
-Oxygenated blood returns to the heart and gets distributed throughout the body via the circulatory system.
+Hypoxia can result from an impaired oxygen-carrying capacity of the blood (e.g., anemia), impaired unloading of oxygen from hemoglobin in target tissues (e.g., carbon monoxide toxicity), or from a restriction of blood supply.
+Blood becomes typically saturated with oxygen after passing through the lungs, which have a vast surface area and a thin epithelial layer that allows for the rapid diffusion of gasses between blood and the environment.
+Oxygenated blood returns to the heart and is distributed throughout the body by way of the systemic vasculature.

-The vast majority of oxygen transported in the blood is bound to hemoglobin within red blood cells, while a small amount is carried in blood in the dissolved form.
-The unloading of oxygen from hemoglobin at target tissues is regulated by a number of factors including oxygen concentration gradient, temperature, pH, and concentration of the compound 2,3-Bisphosphoglycerate.
-The most important measures of effective oxygen transportation are hemoglobin concentration and the oxygen saturation level, the latter often measured clinically using pulse oximetry.
-Insults to oxygen-carrying capacity or oxygen delivery must be rapidly corrected to prevent irreversible damage to tissues.
+Oxygen is carried in the blood in two forms.
+The vast majority of oxygen in the blood is bound to hemoglobin within red blood cells, while a small amount of oxygen is physically dissolved in the plasma.
+The regulation of unloading of oxygen from hemoglobin at target tissues is controlled by several factors, including oxygen concentration gradient, temperature, pH, and concentration of the compound 2,3-Bisphosphoglycerate.
+The most critical measures of adequate oxygen transportation are hemoglobin concentration and oxygen saturation; the latter is often measured clinically using pulse oximetry.

 Organ Systems Involved

 The lungs are the respiratory organs responsible for the exchange of gasses between the bloodstream and the atmosphere.
 Venous blood entering the lungs typically has a partial pressure (PO) of 40 mm Hg.
-Upon passing through the alveolar and pulmonary capillaries, oxygen and carbon dioxide are allowed to equilibrate across the blood-air barrier, resulting in the removal of carbon dioxide from the blood and the absorption of oxygen.
-Arterial blood leaving the lungs can be expected to have a PO of approximately 100 mg Hg.
-Oxygenated blood will be carried through the cardiovascular system to peripheral tissues, where oxygen will diffuse down its concentration gradient from high to low concentrations, and be delivered to cells.
-Here, it will act as the terminal electron acceptor in the process of generating adenosine triphosphate (ATP) through oxidative phosphorylation in the cells.
+Upon passing through the alveolar and pulmonary capillaries, oxygen and carbon dioxide are allowed to equilibrate across the blood-air barrier, resulting in carbon dioxide removal from the blood and oxygen absorption.
+Typically, arterial blood leaving the lungs has a PO of approximately 100 mg Hg.
+Oxygenated blood is carried through the cardiovascular system to peripheral tissues.
+In tissues, oxygen diffuses down its concentration gradient from high to low concentrations and is delivered to cells.
+In the cell, it will act as the terminal electron acceptor in generating adenosine triphosphate (ATP) through oxidative phosphorylation.

-Many organs possess compensatory mechanisms for hypoxia, but the mechanism most relevant to the discussion of oxygen transport is the production of the hormone erythropoietin (EPO) by peritubular fibroblasts in the renal cortex.
-Erythropoietin acts to stimulate the proliferation and differentiation of erythrocytes in red bone marrow--a process known as erythropoiesis.
-Erythropoiesis results in an increase in the number of erythrocytes (colloquially known as red blood cells), which leads to an increase in total hemoglobin, and ultimately, increased the oxygen-carrying capacity of the blood.
+Many organs possess compensatory mechanisms for hypoxia.
+The compensatory mechanism most relevant to the discussion of oxygen transport is the production of the hormone erythropoietin (EPO) by peritubular fibroblasts in the renal cortex.
+Erythropoietin stimulates the proliferation and differentiation of red blood cells (erythrocytes) in the red bone marrow--a process known as erythropoiesis.
+The process of erythropoiesis will increase the number of erythrocytes and subsequent increase in total hemoglobin, which both contribute to an increase in the blood's oxygen-carrying capacity.

 Hemoglobin (Hgb or Hb) is the primary carrier of oxygen in humans.
 Approximately 98% of total oxygen transported in the blood is bound to hemoglobin, while only 2% is dissolved directly in plasma.
-Hemoglobin is a metalloprotein with four subunits, each composed of an iron-containing heme group attached to a globin polypeptide chain.
-One molecule of oxygen can bind to the iron atom of a heme group, giving each hemoglobin the ability to transport four molecules of oxygen.
+Hemoglobin is a metalloprotein with four subunits composed of an iron-containing heme group attached to a globin polypeptide chain.
+One molecule of oxygen can bind to the iron atom of a heme group, giving each hemoglobin the ability to transport four oxygen molecules.
+One molecule of oxygen can bind to the iron atom of a heme group, giving each hemoglobin the maximum capacity to transport four oxygen molecules.
 This ability to sequentially bind oxygen to each subunit results in the unique sigmoidal shape of the oxyhemoglobin dissociation curve.
-Various defects in the synthesis or structure of erythrocytes, hemoglobin, or the globin polypeptide chain can impair the oxygen-carrying capacity of the blood, and lead to hypoxia.
+Various defects in the synthesis or structure of erythrocytes, hemoglobin, or the globin polypeptide chain can impair the oxygen-carrying capacity of the blood and lead to hypoxia.

 The body maintains adequate oxygenation of tissues in the setting of decreased PO or increased demand for oxygen.
-These changes often express as shifts in the oxygen dissociation curve, which represents the percentage of hemoglobin saturated with oxygen at varying levels of PO.
-Factors that contribute to a right-shift in the oxygen dissociation curve and favor the unloading of oxygen correlate with exertion.
+These changes are often expressed as shifts in the oxygen dissociation curve, representing the percentage of hemoglobin saturated with oxygen at varying levels of PO.
+Factors that contribute to a right shift in the oxygen dissociation curve and favor the unloading of oxygen correlate with exertion.
 These include increased body temperature, decreased pH (due to increased production of CO2), and increased 2,3-BPG.
 (Figure) This right shift of the oxyhemoglobin curve can be viewed as an adaptation for physical exertion.
-Regulation of the unloading of oxygen from the red blood cells to the target tissues is mostly by the concentration of 2,3-bisphosphoglycerate (2,3-BPG) within erythrocytes.
-2,3-BPG preferentially binds to and stabilizes the deoxygenated form of hemoglobin, resulting in a lower affinity of hemoglobin for oxygen at a given oxygen tension, and a subsequent increase in the availability of free oxygen for consumption by metabolically active tissues.
+Regulation of the unloading of oxygen from the red blood cells to the target tissues is mainly by the concentration of 2,3-bisphosphoglycerate (2,3-BPG) within erythrocytes.
+2,3-BPG preferentially binds to and stabilizes the deoxygenated form of hemoglobin, resulting in a lower affinity of hemoglobin for oxygen at a given oxygen tension and a subsequent increase in the availability of free oxygen for consumption by metabolically active tissues.

 Another aspect of oxygen transport is the delivery of oxygen to the tissues each minute.
 This oxygen delivery depends on both cardiac output (CO) and the arterial oxygen content (CaO):